Dorrance Field

 Dorrance Field is the on-campus stadium at the University of North Carolina in Chapel Hill, North Carolina.
-The venue is home to the North Carolina Tar Heels men's and women's soccer and men's and women's lacrosse teams.
+The venue is the current home to the North Carolina Tar Heels men's and women's soccer and men's and women's lacrosse teams.

-The stadium was constructed on the site of the old Fetzer Field.
-Construction on the new field began in May 2017 and the stadium opened on March 2, 2019.
+The stadium was constructed on the site of the former Fetzer Field.
+Construction on the new field started in May 2017 and the stadium opened on March 2, 2019.

-The field was named after longtime women's soccer coach Anson Dorrance, officially dedicated on September 29, 2019.
+The field was named after longtime women's soccer coach Anson Dorrance, with it was officially dedicated on September 29, 2019.